LadaOndris/hands/README.md

 Beware: the preparation of gesture database requires either a depth or color camera.
 You can **skip this section** because there is already a database called `color` and `depth` available.
-Both databases contain six gestures---numbers 0 through 5.
+Both databases contain six gestures—numbers 0 through 5.

-The database scanner uses predictor of hand keypoints and writes them in a file.
+The database scanner uses predictor of hand keypoints to determine the position of parts of a hand in space.
+Then, it writes the 3D coordinates in a file to the `datasets/usecase/` directory.
 The captured poses then serve as representatives of that gesture.
 The database is then used by `live_gesture_recognizer.py`.

 To capture a gesture with label `1` into a `gesturesdb` directory with a scan